geo-frontend/nlmaps/README.md

 ### Removing or further manipulating the map or layer

 If you want to remove your map object or layer, you can just use the standard method provided by your library.
 The objects returned from `createMap()` and `bgLayer()` are just standard `map` and `layer` objects for the appropriate libraries.
 For example, Leaflet has a `map.remove()` function which destroys the map and clears all event listeners.

+### The geolocator and the geoLocatorControls

+You can also use the `nlmaps-geolocator` package directly instead of calling it with `nlmaps.geoLocate`.
+This gives you flexibility to implement your own control.
+Each of the library-specific sub-packages provides a control which interfaces with the `nlmaps-geolocator` API, but these are quite simple controls with, at the moment, hard-coded css styling.
+In the future `nlmaps` may provide a css file but for now, if you want to modify the placement, you should provide your own css and/or create your own control.

 ## Raw tile URLs